Methodology — How InflowScan Tracks Crypto ETF Flows

 What this looks like in practice:

-• Rolling aggregates (7D, 30D, AUM) are gated by is_complete = true coverage.
+• Rolling aggregates (7D, 30D, AUM) compute only over fully-reported days.
 A partial day in the window pushes the aggregate to the last complete day — or, if that's not possible, to --.

 • FlowScore degrades transparently.
-If a component engine has no data, its weight redistributes and the confidence percentage drops; we never paper over a missing engine with a synthetic substitute.
+If an input dimension has no data, the surfaced confidence percentage drops; we never paper over a missing input with a synthetic substitute.

 • Briefs use hedged language for inference.
-The persona file forbids investment advice, price predictions stated with certainty, and the standard LLM tells (“underscores,” “robust,” “navigate,” “leverage” as a verb).
+Our editorial standards forbid investment advice, price predictions stated with certainty, and the standard generic-LLM tells.